LoginRadius/engineering-portal/content/identity/what-is-social-login/index.md

 tags: ["social login","identity verification","cx"]
 author: "Vaibhav Jain"
 description: "Social login is an attractive feature for developers and businesses that can help streamline consumer verification while also providing more reliable data access for personalization."
-metatitle: "What Is Social Login and Why Is It Good for Your Business?"
+metatitle: "Elevate Engagement: Social Login Benefits for Your Business"
-metadescription: "Find what social login is, how it works, and the benefits of implementing social login for websites.
-Learn how it can improve user experience & increase conversions."
+metadescription: "Discover the power of social login: enhance user experience, boost conversions.
+Learn how social login works and why it's essential for your business."
 ---

 ## Introduction